silverbulletmd/silverbullet/website/Guide/Task Management.md

 You can check off a linked task from either page; the state change propagates.
 No manual copying or moving of tasks needed.

 # 6. Build a dashboard
-Create a "Dashboard" page that pulls everything together using [[Space Lua/Lua Integrated Query]]:
+Create a "Dashboard" page that pulls everything together using [[Space Lua/Integrated Query]]:

 ```lua
 # Active projects